Assembler to Assembler

 These programs are provided as examples and were written to be used as teaching and learning aids.

-This program (ASMASMA1.MLC) uses the CALL macro to pass parameters to another assembler member (ASMASMAA.MLC) for processing.
+This program (ASMASMA1.mlc) uses the CALL macro to pass parameters to another assembler member (ASMASMAA.MLC) for processing.
 The CALL macro will generate the code required to build a parameter list and pass control to the called member.

 ASMASMA1 CSECT

-* This program is provided by: *
+* ASMASMA1.MLC - This is an HLASM Program *

-* SimoTime Enterprises, LLC *
+* Provided by SimoTime Technologies *

-* (C) Copyright 1987-2010 All Rights Reserved *
+* (C) Copyright 1987-2019 All Rights Reserved *

 * Web Site URL: http://www.simotime.com *